code-distortion/adapt/README.md

 A snapshot can be taken right after the migrations have run (but before seeding), and another can be taken after seeding has completed.

-Snapshot files are stored in the `database/adapt-test-storage` directory, and are automatically removed when they're not valid anymore.
+Snapshot files are stored in the `database/adapt-test-storage` directory, and are removed automatically when they become [stale](#cache-invalidation).

 > ***Snapshots*** are turned **OFF** by default, and turned **ON** when the `reuse_test_dbs` setting is off.